jamesshore/quixote/docs/QElement.md

 Stability: 2 - Unstable
 ```

-Compare the element's properties to a set of expected values.
+Compare the element's descriptors to a set of expected values.
 This is the same as `assert()` (above), except that it returns a value rather than throwing an exception.

 `diff = element.diff(expected)`